tsgates/arch-wiki-markdown/wiki/NVIDIA.md

 > Automatic re-compilation of the NVIDIA module with every update of any kernel

 This is possible thanks to nvidia-hook from the AUR.
-You will need to install the module sources: either nvidia-source for the stable drivers or nvidia-source-beta for the beta drivers.
+You will need to install the module sources: nvidia-dkms.
 In nvidia-hook, the 'automatic re-compilation' functionality is done by a nvidia hook on mkinitcpio after forcing to update the linux-headers package.
-You will need to add 'nvidia' to the HOOKS array in /etc/mkinitcpio.conf as well as 'linux-headers' and your custom kernel(s) headers to the SyncFirst array in /etc/pacman.conf for this to work.
+You will need to add 'nvidia' to the HOOKS array in /etc/mkinitcpio.conf.

 The hook will call the dkms command to update the NVIDIA module for the version of your new kernel.

+> Note:

-Note:If you are using this functionality it's important to look at the installation process of the linux (or any other kernel) package. nvidia hook will tell you if anything goes wrong.
+-   If you are using this functionality it's important to look at the installation process of the linux (or any other kernel) package. nvidia hook will tell you if anything goes wrong.

-Note:If you would like to do this manually please see this section in the dkms arch wiki.
+-   If you would like to do this manually please see this section in the dkms arch wiki.

 Configuring
 -----------